BeissingerLab/BeissingerLab.github.io/People.md

 </div>

-#### Abiskar Gyawali, Rotating Graduate Student
+#### Abiskar Gyawali, PhD Student

-Abi is spending a few months in the lab working on identifying selection and conducting GWAS for physiological traits using our experimental evolution 'Shoepeg' populations.
-He is a first year PhD student in the Division of Biological Sciences.
+Abi is working on identifying selection and conducting GWAS for physiological traits using our experimental evolution 'Shoepeg' populations.
+He is a PhD student in the Division of Biological Sciences.

 <br><br><br><br><br><br>